Actos® and Bladder Cancer

 Some of the latter symptoms may occur when the bladder cancer has spread or they may be typical of a number of other conditions.

-If you have taken Actos® and have been diagnosed with bladder cancer, you should speak with an attorney about the possibility of pursuing damages for your injury.
-To speak with a Connecticut drug injury lawyer, contact The Berkowitz Law Firm today.
+If you have taken Actos® and have been diagnosed with bladder cancer, you should speak with an attorney about the possibility of pursuing damages for your injury with the help of an Actos® bladder cancer lawyer.
+To speak with a Connecticut drug injury lawyer, contact Berkowitz and Hanna LLC today.